I am beginning to think this is the year of returning to my inner geek.

 One of the interesting things that I have run into is that it seems every that every hardware manufacturer, including those who do printers, computers, and cameras has its own suite of consumer digital photo tools.
 They're all similar, and it gets a little weird with all the choices of how to manage your photos.
 Once you throw in Adode, Apple, Google, and Microsoft, you have to wonder if the market can support this many solutions.
 Actually my guess is the market will figure it out.
 The support people might rightfully view this proliferation as scary.
 Just imagine a Mac running Parallels Windows software.
 You could have Nikon, Sony, HP, Apple, Microsoft, Adobe, and Google software all fighting for control of the same photos.

-I am not sure why the companies are spending so much money on this segment.
+I am not sure why the companies are spending so much money on this segment because printing the photos at home is getting easier and easier.
 My guess is that there will be some shakeout, but that's the subject of another post.

 Right now I am proud of my new office, and I would recommend all of the products that I am using.
 The only exception would be the Parallels Desktop software which turns the MacBook into a Windows box.
-The problem is probably caused by the measly 1 gig of ram on my MacBook, but I doubt I will figure that out for a while since I have my Dell box running.
+The problem is probably caused by the measly 1 gig of ram on my MacBook, but I doubt I will spend the money for extra ram since I have my Dell box running.

 The office even looks good since I even ran the cables through the desk.
 This is the neatest office that I have ever had.
 I must be mellowing with age.
 Just getting it working used to be the most important task and often the only thing that mattered.
 Just do not ask my kids about my old cable tree.